Base Borden Military Museum

 Base Borden Military Museum is a military museum located on the grounds of CFB Borden, in Borden, Ontario, Canada.
-Combining four separate museums, it has numerous items, equipment and vehicles from all eras of Canadian military history, including a large number of historic armored vehicles and aircraft displayed outside in the Major-General F. F. Worthington Memorial Park and around the base.
+Combining seven separate collections, it has numerous items, equipment and vehicles from all eras of Canadian military history, including a large number of historic armored vehicles and aircraft displayed outside in the Major-General F. F. Worthington Memorial Park and around the base.

 The museum is located just south of Angus, Ontario.
-The museum, which combines all the separate museums at the base, was established in 1970.
-These included the Worthington Museum and the RCEME Corps Museum.
+The museum, which combines all the separate museums at the base, was established in the 1970's.
+These included the Worthington Collection and the RCEME Corps Collection.

 In June 2007 a new main building for the museum complex was opened, with a large hangar for the display of historic military vehicles.
-The museum complex consists of several buildings and a memorial park.
-It also operates an annex for aviation in Hangar 11 elsewhere on the base.
+The museum complex consists of several buildings and 2 memorial parks as well as an Arboretum.
+It also operates an the Air Annex focused on the RCAF history in Hangar 11.

 Hangar 11 was reopened in April 2024 after a renovation.

 The Museum is affiliated with: CMA, CHIN, OMMC and Virtual Museum of Canada.